 Your brakes work hard, all day every day.
 They not only need the power to stop tonnes of steel, they need to be able to withstand dirt, grime, chemicals and thousands of kilometres on the road.
 When you have places to be, the Diesel Repair Service team at KS Mobile Diesel can ensure you’ll never be stranded by air leaks!

 KS Mobile Diesel is an experienced mobile diesel mechanic that works all over Brisbane and South East Queensland.
 We specialise in providing maintenance and repairs for all types of vehicles, trucks, machinery and diesel equipment.
 Our Fleet Maintenance Services technicians carry state of the art diagnostic equipment that’s compatible with all major manufacturers.
 That allows our Mobile Diesel Service experts to visit your site, diagnose problems and provide repairs that get you back on the road as soon as possible.
-If you need a mobile diesel mechanic then feel free to contact us and make a booking today!
+If you need a mobile diesel mechanic for a truck breakdown service or roadworthy inspections then feel free to contact us and make a booking today!